-National governments to reduce human pressure on forests that result in greenhouse gas emissions at the national level, but as an interim measure also recognizes subnational implementation.
+National governments to reduce human pressure on forests that result in greenhouse gas emissions at the national level, but as an interim measure also recognize subnational implementation.

 The implementation of REDD+ activities is voluntary and depends on the national circumstances, capacities and capabilities of each developing country and the level of support received.

-This year IUFRO Global Forest Expert Panels (GFEP), launched the report titled Forests, Climate, Biodiversity and People: Assessing a Decade of REDD+, during the World Forestry Congress in the Republic of Korea, where faced challenges and opportunities to strengthen REDD+ initiatives were discussed.
+This year The International Union of Forest Research Organizations (IUFRO) Global Forest Expert Panels (GFEP), launched the report titled Forests, Climate, Biodiversity, and People: Assessing a Decade of REDD+, during the World Forestry Congress in the Republic of Korea, which faced challenges and opportunities to strengthen REDD+ initiatives were discussed.